-May 1922, the top of O’Connell Street, and speakers are seen standing on a wagonette speaking defiantly to the crowd passing by.
+May 1922, the top of O’Connell Street, and speakers are seen standing on a wagonette speaking defiantly to the passing crowd.

 During this time, the value of agricultural exports had fallen by 50% globally, and people were facing an international economic recession.
 The General strike of 1922 was for the most part encouraged by the pro-Treaty government, the press, the Catholic Church and society in general.